- Cocktails : A local juice and Nicole's Old Fashioned Rum Punch

 - Appetizer : Coconut Crisps and Green Plantain Chips with Pineapple Salsa

-- Main Course : Jerk Chicken with Grilled Pineapple, Sweet Plantain Tostones, Red Beans and Rice in Coconut Milk, and a Garden Salad
+- Main Course : Jerk Chicken (or Tofu for vegetarians) with Grilled Pineapple, Sweet Plantain Tostones, Red Beans and Rice in Coconut Milk, and a Garden Salad

 - Dessert : Coconut Custard Tart

 - NOTE: This sample menu can vary based on the season, availability and requests.

 Jerk cooking is an authentic Jamaican way to cook meat.
 Whether it is pork, chicken, beef or fish, the meat is cooked over an open fire or on a barbecue grill.